-This is the northernmost tip of Staten Island, the part that is closest to Manhattan.
+St George is located in the northern tip of Staten Island, the part that is closest to Manhattan.
 It is probably the part of this borough that most tourists see, simply because of its close proximity to the famous Staten Island Ferry.
 Within the Ferry’s terminal, there are many little cafes and newsstands frequented by commuters.
-It is also the first stop of the Staten Island Railway.
+It is also the first stop on the Staten Island Railway.
 The residential architecture here has a distinctly Victorian feel.